barzansaeedpour/transfer-learning-for-binary-classification-tensorflow/README.md

 3. Continue training the model using the labeled training data, allowing the unfrozen layers to update their weights based on the specific task.

 4. Monitor the validation accuracy during training and stop when the performance no longer improves or starts to overfit.

-## Evaluation and Inference

-Once the model is trained, it's time to evaluate its performance and make predictions on unseen data.

-1. Evaluate the model on the labeled validation set to assess its accuracy, precision, recall, and other relevant metrics.

-2. Use the model to make predictions on new, unseen data.
-Preprocess the input data in the same way as during training, and pass it through the trained model to obtain predictions.

-3. Adjust the decision threshold if necessary.
-Depending on the specific requirements of your binary classification task, you may need to tune the threshold for classifying positive and negative examples.

 ## Conclusion